jerimiah797/stf-docker-compose/BLOG_POST.md

 ## The Second Time Around (2019)

 In 2019, I joined a new company and immediately knew we needed a device farm.
 Armed with three years of experience, I built our second STF deployment from scratch.
-This time, I got it right.
+This time, I refined the approach based on everything I'd learned.

 The architecture was different from the official documentation's systemd-based approach.
 I chose Docker Compose with a distributed setup:
 - **Central server** hosting the web UI, database, and core services